Cannabis for Chronic Obstructive Pulmonary Disease (COPD)

 The Effects of THC and CBD on COPD

 Medical News Today cited a journal, Nature 2016, which summarized the results of 19 studies on COPD and cannabis and forced vital capacity (FVC), which is the force and speed of exhaling after inhaling.
-With several trial components, including dose-related exposure to medical cannabis, it was proven that when consumed, medical cannabis increases the FVC, whereas COPD decreases FVC.
+With several trial components, including dose-related exposure to medical cannabis, it was demonstrated that when consumed, medical cannabis increases the FVC, whereas COPD decreases FVC (19).

-The Lung Institute reports medical cannabis alleviated COPD symptoms due to its anti-microbial properties and ability to act as an expectorant, reduce mucus, and relieve pain and bolster better sleep patterns.
-The institute details the alternative methods to smoke medical cannabis, which could be COPD sufferers at risk for airway and air sac obstruction.
-Vaporizing THC and CBD or consuming it in edibles are two of the most popular, non-intrusive way to administer medical cannabis.
+Medical News Today reports medical cannabis alleviated COPD symptoms due to its antimicrobial properties and ability to act as an expectorant, reduce mucus, relieve pain and bolster better sleep patterns.
+This means there could be temporary, symptomatic relief from using THC and CBD.
+The institute details the alternative methods to smoke medical cannabis, which could put COPD sufferers at risk for further airway and air sac obstruction.
+Consuming THC and CBD as sublingual oil, tinctures or edibles are some of the most popular, non-inhalational ways to administer medical cannabis (15).

 “Though the topic is a controversial one, as time moves forward, the use of medical marijuana has generally become more widely accepted,” reports the Lung Institute.

 Medical cannabis has been demonstrated to alleviate inflammation and chronic pain caused by various conditions, as well as relieve pain.
 COPD is just one of almost 60 listed conditions medical cannabis could continue to help treat, and that list keeps getting longer.

 As far back as 1976 THC in particular has been studied and found to be an effective bronchodilator (24).
 This means that cannabis has been found effective in widening the bronchi—the large air passages that lead from the trachea (windpipe) to the lungs.
 THC and CBD are both well-known anti-inflammatory agents (16).